Harry’s University of Bristol research profile is available at

 Harry has previously completed a year-long placement at Rolls-Royce Plc investigating the use of additive manufacturing for aerospace engines, and graduated from his Aerospace Engineering MEng degree at the University of Bristol in July 2018.
-He has also been the University of Bristol’s Formula Student team’s Team Principal and retains an advisory involvement.
+He has also been the University of Bristol’s Formula Student Team Principal.

 Outside of the office Harry is a keen motorsports, football and rugby fan, and enjoys travelling.

 - Virtual-physical twinning